Bidirectional Sparse Attention for Faster Video Diffusion Training: Method

 Video data intrinsically contains temporal dependencies across frames and spatial coherence within frames, leading to substantial spatiotemporal redundancy.
-Empirical results show that just 4\% of spatially adjacent tokens contribute to 80\% of attention scores in video diffusion models, indicating most tokens are redundant~\cite{sun2025vorta}.
-Noting that core semantics depend on a few key query tokens.
-However, Query sparsification is challenging because it alters sequence length.
-Removing redundant tokens while preserving semantic meaning and maintaining the original length is nontrivial.
-We address this by propose a feature-redundancy-based query-sparse method to eliminate redundancy, reshaping the sparse queries into smaller blocks for efficient attention computation, and reindexing outputs to restore the original sequence length.
-Given a query sequence $Q$ partitioned into $N$ blocks $Q_c$, let $Q_c^{(b)}$ denote the tokens in block $b$ and $q_c^{(b)}$ its center token.
+As illustrated in Fig. \ref{semantic}, full attention contains a substantial amount of redundant query tokens, while core information is primarily carried by only a small subset of important queries.
+We address this by proposing a feature-redundancy-based query-sparse method to eliminate redundancy.
+Given a query sequence $Q$ partitioned into $N$ blocks $Q_c$, let $Q_c^{(b)}$ denote the tokens in block $b$ and $q_c^{(b)}$ its critical token (central token usually).
 Tokens within a block (e.g., spatial neighbors) typically share similar features, allowing $q_c^{(b)}$ to represent the block.
-We thus measure the cosine similarity between each token and $q_c^{(b)}$, preserving local distinctions and avoiding the uniformity of average pooling.
+We thus measure the cosine similarity between each token and $q_c^{(b)}$ within $Q_c$, preserving local distinctions and avoiding the uniformity of average pooling.

-For each block, token similarity is evaluated linearly, and only non-redundant tokens are retained.
-These selected tokens drive key attention scores, while redundant ones, whose features are largely duplicative, are safely pruned without loss of performance or semantic integrity.
-For each block, a pruning ratio $r$ is applied to retain a portion of tokens, and the retained tokens from all blocks are concatenated to form a new redundancy-free query $Q^s$, defined as:
+For each block, token pruning is implemented on tokens with higher similarity, and only non-redundant tokens with lower similarity are retained.
+These selected tokens drive core attention scores, while redundant ones, whose features are largely duplicative, are safely pruned without loss of performance or semantic integrity.
+For each block, a pruning ratio $r$ is applied to retain a portion of tokens.
+The retained tokens from all blocks are concatenated to form a new redundancy-free query sequence $Q^s$, defined as: